fs3cs0ciety/fs3cs0ciety.github.io/_tabs/about.md

 ---
-layout: about
-icon: fas fa-about
+icon: fas fa-info-circle
-order: 0
+order: 4
 ---

 I'm a self-taught passionate Low-Level Programmer from the United States 🇺🇸